-- (g) Reflects the estimated net proceeds to Petro of \$115.4 million from the \$120.0 million debt offering, net of underwriting discounts and commissions (estimated to be \$3.6 million) and offering expenses (estimated to be \$1.0 million).
-These costs are being amortized over the term of the related debt which is assumed to be 10 years. - (h) Reflects the estimated net proceeds to Star Gas Partners of \$128.3 million from the issuance and sale of 6.8 million common units in the equity offering at an assumed offering price of \$20.00 per common unit, net of underwriting discounts and commissions (estimated to be \$6.8 million) and offering expenses (estimated to be \$0.9 million).
+- (g) Reflects the estimated net proceeds to Petro of \$115.4 million from the \$120.0 million Debt Offering, net of underwriting discounts and commissions (estimated to be \$3.6 million) and offering expenses (estimated to be \$1.0 million).
+These costs are being amortized over the term of the related debt which is assumed to be 10 years. - (h) Reflects the estimated net proceeds to the Partnership of \$128.3 million from the issuance and sale of 6.8 million Common Units in the Equity Offering at an assumed offering price of \$20.00 per Common Unit, net of underwriting discounts and commissions (estimated to be \$6.8 million) and offering expenses (estimated to be \$0.9 million).